Yoav666s/dnd-wiki/collections/_classes/rogue/street-rat.md

 Starting at 3rd level, when you take the [[ready]] action, you don't need to use your reaction in order to act when the trigger occurs.
 You may also ready a bonus action instead of taking it immediately.

 # Ready for a Row
 Starting at 3rd level, you can add your [[proficiency bonus]] to your [[initiative]] rolls.
-On the first round of combat, if you're the first to act, you have advantage on the first attack roll you make this round.
+On the first round of combat, if you're the first to act, you have advantage on the first attack roll you make that round.

+# Anticipatory Dodge
+Starting at 9th level, when you end your turn in combat without making an attack, the next attack against you before the start of your next turn has disadvantage.